Exotic Pet Dental Care in Charleston, SC

 Teeth Trimming

-Crown height reduction (teeth trimming) and diet correction in the early stages of disease can help to reverse the damage in rabbits and other small mammals.
+Crown height reduction (teeth trimming) and diet correction in the early stages of the disease can help to reverse the damage in rabbits and pocket pets.
 For pets with a moderate or severe case of disease, teeth trimming will need to be done repeatedly.
 We use a dental bur and trimming forceps to trim overgrown incisors and cheek teeth.
 No other tools should be used for this procedure, as they can damage the teeth and cause abnormal regrowth.

 For dental disease cases ranging from mild to severe, reptiles and other exotics need optimal living conditions to heal as fully as possible from their condition.
 A healthy, appropriate diet, correct temperature and humidity, and quality enclosure materials are all essential.